 John schools are education programs for men arrested for buying sex.
 The schools can be structured as a sentencing option and combined with other criminal sanctions, or as a diversion program, resulting in dismissed charges.
 John schools can be one-day classes or designed as multiple-session counseling programs.
 The programs are financed by the fees or fines that the arrested johns must pay (typically, about $400) for soliciting sex.
 The fees or fines usually cover all program costs, and often produce excess revenue used to fund survivor recovery programs.
-John schools are currently located in over 50 cities in the U.S., and serve over 100 cities and counties (john schools also operate in at least 35 locations in England and Canada, and another 35+ sites in South Korea), and widely available versions of john schools can be accessed as online courses or as a DVD presentation.
+John schools are currently located in over 60 cities in the U.S. and serve over 100 cities and counties, and widely available versions of john schools can be accessed as online courses or as a DVD presentation.

 A typical curriculum includes these topics: